Where to Discuss?

 Preface

-Goal: Solving trend with built-in method available in excel and python.
+Goal: Solving trend with built-in method available in excel and python, without reinventing the wheel.

 Worksheet Source